dotkernel/dot-mapper/README.md

 ];
 ```

 Even though it is a regular laminas service plugin manager, in the case of mappers the mapper registration needs to be defined more strictly.
-Let's see next how to setup a mapper.
+Let's see next how to set up a mapper.

 ## Mapper setup

 * first thing to do, after you have defined a mapper class, is to register it in the mapper manager.
 You can do this through configuration.
 Mappers need to be registered with a special factory class that we provide called `DbMapperFactory` in case of SQL mappers or an extended class version if you have to customize the way the mapper is initialized.
 * another requirement when registering it in the mapper manager is to define an alias for it. **The mapper alias HAVE to be the associated entity class name**.
 This way, when fetching the mapper, it will be initialized with the proper entity prototype and its hydrator.

 ```php
 return [
     'dot_mapper' => [